AY2324S2-CS2103T-F12-3/tp/docs/team/tarinpairor.md

 - Adding to the Person class by adding Parent-related content while contributing to test cases.
 - Modified a `.puml` file to better reflect our product.
-- Increasing test coverage for most of the files.
+- Increasing test coverage for most of the files, including already existing files.

 * **Documentation**: